Halloween Jack-o'-Lantern and Bats Coloring Page with PDF Sheet

 Bats became common Halloween symbols because they were seen around autumn bonfires and later appeared constantly on invitations, postcards, and decorations.

-Does this page print on A4 and US Letter paper?
+Does this printable print on A4 and US Letter paper?

 Yes.
-Use the Print button on the page for a clean PDF-ready printout.
+Use the Print button on the illustration for a clean PDF-ready printout.

 Explore More Categories